Hybrid divide-and-conquer approach for tree search algorithms: Implementation of SIAB

 [1]{\text{rev}(#1)}

-In this note, we implement the circuit $\texttt{SIAB}_i$ defined in Appendix~\ref{app:sia}, which realizes a $w$-sized block of computation of s-SIA, by computing the values of the variables of index $i\cdot w$ till $(i+1) \cdot w$ given access to the variables of index $(i-1)\cdot w$ till $i \cdot w$.
+In this note, we implement the circuit $\texttt{SIAB}_i$ defined in Appendix~\ref{app:sia}, which realizes a $w$-sized block of computation of s-SIA, by computing the values of the variables in $B_i$ (Eq.~\ref{eq:Bi}) given access to the variables in $B_{i-1}$.
+First, the dependency of $\texttt{SIAB}_i$ on only the previous $w$ assigned variables is proven in Section~\ref{sec:s-imp-biw}.
+After that, the specification of the circuit $\texttt{SIAB}_i$ (given in Sections~\ref{sub:impl_siab} and \ref{sub:siab-routines}) ultimately leads to a proof of the space and time complexity (see Sec.~\ref{sub:siab_complexity}) stated in following theorem.